sogladev/home-media-server/.github/README.md

 2. **OpenVPN Configuration Files**: Obtain these from your VPN provider.
 3. **Credentials**: Login details.
 These depend on your VPN provider

 If you already have a VPN that supports P2P, you can skip this paragraph.
 If not, consider a reliable provider.
 I recommend **ProtonVPN** (tested and pre-configured with this setup) or alternatives like **Surfshark** and **Windscribe**.
-ProtonVPN offers strong privacy features and P2P support at a reasonable cost—[you may sign up here using my referral link](https://pr.tn/ref/RCTRATDNZXGG)

 ## Services and their use